Don´t be evil at gateways: Art and networked Culture in Kumu Art Museum of Estonia, 2011

-Don´t be evil at KUMU - Estonian Art Museum
+Don´t be evil

-„Don´t be evil“ with Karel Koplimets
+Collaboration with Karel Koplimets

-interactive net-based installation, 2011
+Interactive net-based installation,

-Don´t be evil is an experiment based on connections between public space in Tallinn and its virtual representation.
+Don´t be evil was an experiment based on connections between public space in Tallinn and its virtual representation.
 It is nothing new that in Tallinn, city space is very controlled and organized and if you want to go by the law you can only spread information via expensive private billboards.
 By default, we all expect urban spaces to be something which we consume but not contribute to or add something of our own.

 Don´t be evil is a form of virtual actionism where we try to recounquer urban space as a public platform for exchange and participation.